-The models Power Max BOX 300-2 P, 450-3 P and 600-4 P can be connected together to build a modular and modulating cascading system with a maximum of 10 heating elements, with maximum installed power of 1310 kW.
-There are two ways of connecting up a cascading system, illustrated in the following chapters.
+The models Power Max BOX 300-2 P/V, 450-3 P/V and 600-4 P/V can be connected together to create modular and modulating cascade systems with a maximum number of thermal elements equal to 10, for a maximum installed power of 1310 kW.
+In this way, from the interface on one of the thermal modules (chosen as the "MANAGING" module of the system), it is possible to manage the entire cascade.